Why It Exists

 Pros of Spark

-- Unified API for batch, streaming, SQL, and ML
+- One API covers batch, streaming, SQL, and ML instead of stitching four systems together

 Cons of Spark